shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-format-service.md

 ---
-title : Bidders - Creative Format Service description : Learn how Xandr categorizes creatives by format, media type, and media subtype. ms.date : 11/21/2023
+title : Bidders - Creative Format Service description : Learn how Xandr categorizes creatives by format, media type, and media subtype.
+Format defines the resource type of creatives, media type defines the general display style of creatives, and media subtype defines the specific display style of creatives. ms.date : 11/21/2023

 ---